AlicePH/Skoltech-software-project/README.md

    ```
 ## Development

-Changes or additions to the sorting procedures can be done by modifying the `sort.cpp` file, while changes to how they are delivered to the user go to `main.cpp`
+Changes or additions to the sorting procedures can be done by modifying the `sort.cpp` file, there we programmed different sorting algorithms, new methods can also be added there and used in `main.cpp`, addictional tests or modifications to the existing ones need to be done in `tests.cpp`.